dezashibi-c/dcommon/src/dcommon/docs.md

  * Sets the main result variable (__dc_res) to success and returns it right
  * away.
  *
- * NOTE: The main result variable must be of type DCResult *
+ * NOTE: The main result variable must be of type DCRes *
  * NOTE: The VALUE must not be allocated (see dc_res_ret_ok_dva) */